The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

-Because of its specific position in the Indian Ocean, the history of Zanzibar was very turbulent and dark as well.
+Because of its specific position in the Indian Ocean, the history of Zanzibar was very turbulent and dark, as well.

 The next were the Persians, who came from the Middle East in the 10th century.
 They named the island Zangi-bar, which means “the land of the Black people” (Persian words Zangi = Black, Bar = the Place of).
-For a short time, they became absorbed into the local population, accepting the specific language Swahili and enriched it with words from their language.
+For a short time, they became absorbed into the local population, accepting the specific language Swahili and enriching it with words from their language.
 This new African-Persian population converted to Islam and adopted many Persian traditions.

 While searching the route for India, the Portuguese came to the island at the beginning of the 16th century.
 Zanzibar was a part of Portugal’s empire for almost two centuries.
 They traded with spices but also initiated the slave market.